turboFei/incubator-kyuubi/docs/deployment/hive_metastore.md

 If backward compatibility is guaranteed by Hive versioning, we can always use a lower version Hive metastore client to communicate with the higher version Hive metastore server.

-For example, Spark 3.0 was released with a built-in Hive client (2.3.7), so, ideally, the version of server should &gt;= 2.3.x.
+For example, Spark 3.0 was released with a built-in hive.client.nt (2.3.7), so, ideally, the version of server should &gt;= 2.3.x.

 If you do have a legacy Hive metastore server that cannot be easily upgraded, and you may face the issue by default like this,